rgwch/mikrorest/README.md

 ## Use

 see src/demo.ts.
-Run with `npx ts-node src/demo.ts`
+Run with `npm run demo` or `npx ts-node src/demo.ts`

 ## API